-According to the analysis carried out with SDIRAT, before the Russian ASAT test in November 2021, and obviously excluding the functional Starlink satellites, the average background flux of cataloged objects on the operational orbits of the mega-constellation was $6.55 \times 10^{-6} \, \mathrm{m}^{-2} \, \mathrm{yr}^{-1}$, with a mean relative velocity of $9.739 \, \mathrm{km/s}$.
-Then, the destruction of Cosmos 1408 increased the average flux of cataloged objects on the Starlink constellation by 17%.
-However, due to the progressive decay of the debris cloud, the mean flux of the Cosmos 1408 fragments has steadily declined over the first seven months, more than halving between 28 January and 20 June 2020 (Table 6).
+of cataloged objects on the operational orbits of the large constellation was 5.35×10^{-6} m-2 yr-1, with a mean relative velocity of 9.7 km/s.
+Then, the destruction of Cosmos 1408 increased the average flux of cataloged objects on the Starlink constellation by 35%, immediately after the breakup.
+However, due to the progressive decay of the debris cloud, the mean flux of the Cosmos 1408 fragments steadily declined, halving after 3.6 months and reducing to just over a quarter after 7.2 months (Table 6).

-The mean relative velocity of the Cosmos 1408 fragments with respect to the Starlink satellites has remained relatively stable at just under 10 km/s (Table 6 and Figure 10), with maximum mean relative velocities of 14 km/s for the Starlink satellites moving approximately "against" the cloud (Table 8 and Figure 10), and minimum mean relative velocities just under 4 for the constellation satellites approximately in the same direction of the cloud (Table 9 and Figure 10).
-Figure 10 shows clearly how the mean relative velocity of the cloud fragments changes as a function of the relative spatial orientation of the constellation orbital planes.
+The mean relative velocity of the Cosmos 1408 fragments with respect to the Starlink satellites remained relatively stable at just under 10 km/s (Table 6 and Fig. 8), with maximum mean relative velocities of 14 km/s for the Starlink satellites moving approximately "against" the cloud (Table 8 and Fig. 8), and minimum mean relative velocities just under 4 km/s for the constellation satellites moving approximately in the same direction of the cloud (Table 9 and Fig. 8).
+Fig. 8 shows clearly how the mean relative velocity of the cloud fragments changed as a function of the relative spatial orientation of the constellation orbital planes.

-The compactness of the cloud, in terms of node dispersion, and the regression of the nodes, by one degree per day in the core of the cloud, has led to a "modulation" of the debris flux, as a function of time and right ascension of the ascending nodes most affected, as can be clearly seen in Figure 9 and in Tables 7-9.
-On average, in each epoch, the most unfavorable nodes had about 4 times more debris flux than the most favorable ones, roughly placed $\sim 180^\circ$ apart.
-This means that, at any moment, there have been constellation planes much more affected than others.
+The compactness of the cloud, in terms of node dispersion, and the regression of the nodes, by one degree per day in the core of the cloud, led to a "modulation" of the debris flux, as a function of time and right ascension of the ascending nodes most affected, as can be clearly seen in Fig. 7 and in Tables 8 and 9.
+On average, in each epoch, the most unfavorable nodes had about 4 times more debris flux than the most favorable ones, roughly placed ~180° apart.
+This means that, at any moment, there were constellation planes much more affected than others.

-Even in the case of the Starlink mega-constellation, therefore, the breakup of Cosmos 1408 has appreciably increased the flux of cataloged objects, progressively affecting mostly specific orbit planes, depending on the relative regression between the nodes of the cloud and those of the constellation satellites.
-However, the relatively rapid decay of the cloud fragments resulted over the months in a significant improvement of the situation, with the average additional flux at seven months from the ASAT test reduced to just 7% more than before the destruction of the Soviet satellite.
-And even this modest increase is set to practically disappear between the end of September and the end of December 2022.
+Even in the case of the Starlink large constellation, therefore, the breakup of Cosmos 1408 appreciably increased the flux of cataloged objects, progressively affecting mostly specific orbit planes, depending on the relative regression between the nodes of the cloud and those of the constellation satellites.
+However, the relatively rapid decay of the